Kriz-hub/Football_League_Database/README.md

 ## Challenge
 At a certain moment I discovered that I couldn't edit or delete anything from MongoDB anymore.
-I was consider to do a complete new signing in to Mongo.
+I was considering to do a complete new signing in to Mongo.
 When I talked about that with mentor Marcel he looked a little bit to the code, there he discovered that the problem was in these codes: "mongo.db.update", "mongo.db.remove", the ones who are used in the miniproject.
 When it was replaced by "mongo.db.matches.update_one", "mongo.db.clubs.delete_one", everything worked again.

 ## Testing